What is the Gold Silver Ratio

 Understanding the gold/silver ratio in a simple way

 Think of the gold/silver ratio as a quick comparison tool that shows how expensive gold is when compared to silver.
-It is a simple calculation: you divide the current price of gold by the current price of silver.
-For example, if gold costs ₹60,000 per 10 grams and silver costs ₹750 per 10 grams, the ratio comes to 80.
-This means gold is 80 times more expensive than silver at that moment.
-Investors often track this ratio to understand market trends, spot opportunities, and decide whether gold or silver offers better value.
+The gold-silver ratio is a simple way to compare the relative cost of gold and silver.
+If you are wondering what the gold-silver ratio is, it is the ratio of the current price of gold to the current price of silver, both expressed in the same units.
+For example, if gold is priced at Rs.
+60,000 per 10 grams and silver at Rs.
+750 per 10 grams, the gold-to-silver ratio is 80.
+This shows that gold is 80 times more expensive than silver at that time.
+Many investors monitor the gold-to-silver ratio to gauge changing market conditions and price trends.
+It can also help people judge whether gold or silver appears better value in the moment.
+While it does not predict prices on its own, it offers a clear snapshot of relative pricing that can support smarter buying or selling decisions.

 How does the gold /silver ratio work?